-Similar to type 2 diabetes, there are usually no symptoms; however, there are warning signs for prediabetes that may mean you are at higher risk.
+Similar to type 2 diabetes, there are usually no symptoms of prediabetes; however, there are warning signs for prediabetes that may mean you are at higher risk.
 Here are 10 warning signs of prediabetes.

 1. Family history